Which Fostering Agency Should I Choose?

 What is an Independent Fostering Agency?

 Independent Fostering Agencies (IFA’s) are independent services that assess, recruit, train and support families to become foster Carers.
-Historically, the provision of foster services was the responsibility of the Local Authority Social Services but then IFA’s were introduced to help meet the increasing demand for fostering.
-Since the first Independent Foster Agency was introduced in the 1960’s, independent foster care has grown significantly.
+Historically, the provision of foster services was the responsibility of the Local Authority Social Services; IFAs were introduced to help meet the increasing demand for fostering.
+Since the first Independent Foster Agency was opened in the 1960’s, independent foster care has grown significantly.

 What are the differences between Independent Fostering Agencies and Local Authorities?

 There are a couple of key differences between Independent Fostering Agencies (IFA’s) and Local Authorities (LA’s).
-We’ve shared some below that you might find useful:
+We have shared some below that you might find useful:

-- The levels of support available vary wildly between local authorities and private fostering agencies; with local authorities typically not being able to offer the same level of support.
-Here at Lorimer, we have an unrivalled support and training package, designed with our foster parents in mind.
+The levels of support available can vary between local authorities and private fostering agencies; with local authorities typically not being able to offer the same level of support.
+Here at Lorimer, we have a fantastic support and training package, designed with our foster parents in mind.

 What do I need to know?

-It is at this meeting you can ask all your questions.
+When you meet with a representative from an agency, have lots of questions ready.
 Does the agency welcome, guide and support you in a way appropriate to your personal circumstances?
 Ask for specific details that matter to you, and don’t be afraid of asking endless questions!

 Ask about agency size, organisation, support and training.
-Think about the types of placements you would be interested in.
+Think about the types of children you might be able to offer a place to.
 Do your research!
 Some agencies specialise in providing placements for babies, teenagers, young people with disabilities etc., so you need to check this before you apply.
-Remember, however, the more restrictive you are in the gender and age of the young people you are prepared to care for, the longer you may have to wait for a suitable placement.
+Remember, however, the more restrictive you are in the gender and age of the young people you are prepared to care for, the longer you may have to wait for a suitable match.

-Your journey as an approved Foster Carer begins once you have your first placement.
-Taking your first placement can be quite daunting, so make sure you ask each agency what support they offer.
-This is THE most important factor you should consider when choosing the best fostering agency for you; as you do not want to feel alone in any stage of your fostering journey.
+Your journey as an approved Foster Carer begins once you have a child placed with you.
+Taking your first child can be quite daunting, so make sure you ask each agency what support they offer in this crucial period.
+This is THE most important factor you should consider when choosing the best fostering agency for you; as you do not want to feel alone at any stage of your fostering journey.

-If you and your family decide to proceed, ask what the assessment process involves and in particular, how long it takes.
-With some services it can take over a year, a good agency usually aims for 6 months.
+If you and your family decide to proceed, ask what the assessment process involves and how long it takes.
+With some services it can take over a year, a good agency usually aims for 3-4 months.